 Applications are currently closed and will re-open in September 2022.

 For more information, contact Jasmine Shoker, Peer Support Co-ordinator, at firstname.lastname@example.org.

-At the Students' Union we are looking for 3 students to work part-time as Research Ambassadors!
+At the Students' Union we will have 3 students working part-time as Research Ambassadors!
 The job is paid, and we ask that you work 8 hours a week.
 As a BAME Research Ambassador we want you to conduct research about current issues and barriers our BAME students from the UK face at university.
 If you're looking for a part-time job that's fun and gives you the opportunity to make a real difference, see if you're eligible and apply.

-At the Students' Union we are looking for 3 students (one from each university college) to work part-time as Project Ambassadors!
+At the Students' Union we will have 3 students working part-time as Project Ambassadors!
 The job is paid, and we ask that you work 8 hours a week.
 As a BAME Project Ambassador we want you to run campaigns, events, and projects about current issues and barriers our BAME students from the UK are facing at university.
 If you're looking for a part-time job that's fun and gives you the opportunity to make a real difference, see if you're eligible and apply.